takegue/bigquery-porter/README.md

 # BigQuery Porter

-BigQuery Porter is a tool to manage BigQuery Metadata and Deployment.
+BigQuery Porter is a tool to fetch/deploy BigQuery Resource and its metadata.

 ## Get Started